-Warren Rickford is a blogger and the founder/owner and operator of Pipe Spies, Inc.® He is considered an expert in the sewer scope video pipeline industry, and his company was awarded the 2015 Best Businesses of Littleton Award in the Plumbing Category by the Best Businesses of Littleton Award Program and voted 2015 Best Video Pipe Inspectors in Colorado with the Experience Pros Radio Show.
-Warren can be contacted at firstname.lastname@example.org or connect at:
+Warren Rickford is a blogger and the founder/owner and operator of Pipe Spies, Inc.® He is considered an expert in the sewer scope video pipeline industry, and his company was awarded the 2015 Best Businesses of Littleton Award in the Plumbing category by the Best Businesses of Littleton Award Program and voted 2015 Best Video Pipe Inspectors in Colorado with the Experience Pros Radio Show.
+After having been vetted across a 16-layer accreditation process, Pipe Spies, Inc.® was approved from a customer service point of view to be listed in the Experience Pros Extreme Customer Service Directory.
+Warren can be contacted at firstname.lastname@example.org.

 1Pipe Spies, Inc.® is NOT a plumbing company and our field technicians are not necessarily certified plumbers.
 We specialize in scoping the main sewer line with a high-resolution 2″ camera system and DO NOT utilize 1″ cameras to scope secondary lines such as kitchen or floor drains.